wwarthen/RomWBW/ReadMe.md

 configure NZCOM, you can add a `PROFILE.SUB` file to automatically launch NZCOM at boot.

+NZCOM is not pre-configured.
+You must run through a simple configuration process before loading it.
+Run MKZCM to do this.

+NZCOM has substantially more functionality than CP/M or basic Z-System.
-To use, NZCOM, you must run through a simple configuration process.
-This is well documented in the NZCOM manual in the “NZCOM Users Manual.pdf” file in the RomWBW Doc directory.
-Additionally, there are instructions for automatically launching NZCOM when the disk is booted under the host OS via an auto command submission process.
+It is important to read the the “NZCOM Users Manual.pdf” file in the RomWBW Doc directory.

+### Errata

+  - SuperZap (`ZAP.COM`) is not working under NZCOM.
+  - There is no `DIR` command, you must use `SDZ` instead.

 ## Digital Research CP/M 3